nwcourses/nwcourses.github.io/COM623/sessions/week_1/index.md

 >> Task 3 - 7 walk through

-To understand why we need a tool such as Webpack, we must first consider a modern web application architecture and the practical goals of this unit.
+To understand why we need a tool such as Webpack, we must first consider a modern web application architecture and the practical goals of this module.

 Figure 1, represents the overarching practical project that we will be working on throughout these sessions.
 We are going to be creating this application on a **single page**.
 This type of application architecture is appropriately known as a single page application (SPA).